adrien-chaussabel/CSC308-Club-Sports/README.md

 * Then, you can run the production build through `npm start` and visiting http://localhost:5000

-Contact achaussa@calpoly.edu for database and password information to fill out envrionments variables
+Contact achaussa@calpoly.edu for database and password encryption information to fill out envrionments variables

 &nbsp;&nbsp;&nbsp;&nbsp;Alternatively, you can access envrionment variables through GitHub repo Secrets